Cards hold off Cowboys 25-22 in matchup of playoff teams

 Prescott’s fumble set up a short drive to the last of Matt Prater’s four field goals for a 25-14 lead.

-Wesley had four catches for 30 yards, while Christian Kirk (43 yards) and A.J.
+Wesley, who has scored the past three Arizona touchdowns going back to last week’s loss to Indianapolis, had four catches for 30 yards.
+Christian Kirk (43 yards) and A.J.
 Green (42) each had a long catch to set up scores.
+Kirk finished with 79 yards on six catches, and Green had three for 74.

 The Cardinals shut down the struggling Dallas running game, holding Ezekiel Elliott to 16 yards on nine carries.
 Prescott was the leading Dallas rusher with 20 yards.